nymtech/dev-portal/src/tutorials/ipfs-service-provider/writing-uc-functions.md

 ## Modifying our `index.html` file.

 In your `index.html` file of our `user-client` , were just going to make some small changes.
-The main change here is adding our file upload input , with the ID of `fileInput` element,  which we have already referenced in our `index.ts` at the top of this tutorial page.
+The main change here is adding our file upload `input`, with the ID of `fileInput` element,  which we have already referenced in our `index.ts` at the top of this tutorial page.
+This will resemble the visual form of a button in our browser screen.

 ```html
 <!doctype html>